HResid/docker.github.io/engine/getstarted/step_four.md

 on Windows.
 Remember that if you are using macOS or Windows, you are still creating an image which runs on Linux.

 1. Make a new directory.
-If you're on Windows, use `md` instead of `mkdir`.

     ```bash
     $ mkdir mydockerbuild